EdmondChuiHW/react-props-history/README.md

 _Simple_. 🍻

 ## API
-`makeDispatchable(InputComponent) => [dispatch, EnhancedComponent]`
+`withPropsHistory(ComponentType) => ComponentType & {propsHistory: Props[]}`
-Takes an optional input component, returns a dispatch object and an enhanced component.
+Takes an optional input component, returns an enhanced component type with a `propsHistory` array property.
-* The dispatch object will be filled with all functions passed as props after rendering, i.e.
+* The propsHistory array will be filled with the props after each render.
+* You can trigger functions passed in as props, i.e.
-`dispatch.onItemSelected(1, '2', {three: 4})` is equivalent to calling
+`propsHistory[0].onItemSelected(1, '2', {three: 4})` is equivalent to calling
 `prop.onItemSelected(1, '2', {three: 4})` from inside the input component.
-* The enhanced component should not be rendered more than once.
-The dispatch function only sends events to the last rendered enhanced component.
-[See spec](./src/dispatchable.test.js#L69)

 ## Scripts
 ### `npm run build`